debricked/example-source-codeless-scan-maven/README.md

 ```

 ### Add caching
-To enable caching we use GitHub`s own [cahe action](https://github.com/actions/cache).
+To enable caching we use GitHub`s own [cache action](https://github.com/actions/cache).

 Example of caching:
 ```